Jack Cohen (businessman)

-Sir John Edward Cohen (born Jacob Kohen; 6 October 1898 – 24 March 1979) was an English grocer who founded the Tesco supermarket chain.
+Sir John Edward Cohen (born Jacob Kohen; 6 October 1898 – 24 March 1979) was an English businessman who founded the Tesco supermarket chain.
+His company is the market leader of groceries in the UK, and the third-largest retailer in the world measured by gross revenues in 2011.

+After serving in the Royal Flying Corps in the First World War, Cohen opened a market stall in Hackney in the East End of London in 1919.
+The first Tesco store opened in Edgware, north London, and by 1939 he had more than 100 stores, including the first stores outside London.
+He then floated the company onto the London Stock Exchange in 1947.
+As chairman of Tesco Stores (Holdings) Ltd. Cohen was knighted by Queen Elizabeth II in 1969.

 Early and private life

 Cohen was born in Whitechapel in the East End of London and grew up at 91 Ashfield Street.
 His family were Jewish: his father, Avroam Kohen, was a Polish immigrant from Łódź who worked as a tailor, and his mother was Sime Zaremba.
 He was named Jacob but was known as Jack from an early age.
 He was educated at Rutland Street School until he was aged 14 and then began his working life as an apprentice tailor to his father.
 His mother died in 1915 and his father remarried.
-He became estranged from his father after an argument about his career choice as a grocer.